 After selecting one value, you can continue selecting to add another value to be included in the filter logic.
-In our case, we chose to include records where the Region is EMEA or APAC.
+In our case, we chose to include records where the Region is APAC or EMEA.

 In some cases, you may want to introduce complex logic by filtering on multiple fields, and even using a combination of and logic between your filter groups.

-Click "and" or "or" below your current filter to add another field to your logic.
-You will be able to choose if the logic you apply to this field is applied in an "and" (both must be true) or "or" (either must be true) fashion.
+Click "and" below your current filter to add another filter group to your logic.
+Within your filter group, you will be able to choose if the logic you apply to this field is applied in an "and" (both must be true) or "or" (either must be true) fashion.

-Using this feature, we've now created a complex filter that will allow us to only view the results from our comparison that are in the EMEA or APAC Regions and the Account Type is Free Trial Account.
+Using this feature, we've now created a complex filter that will allow us to only view the results from our comparison that are in the EMEA or APAC Regions and the Sales Stage is Prospecting.
+Hooray for leads!